IHD-Experimentation Integration

 - We would call Data Provider to get CRO/CDS input, which would give us the information we need to know if a message will be sent to a customer

-- If message is to be sent to customer, then we would call Loop SDK to get the variant.
+- If message is to be sent to customer and we have an experimentId for that rewardType, then we would call Loop SDK to get the variant.
 Otherwise, no call is made.

 - We would then call Data Provider again to get customer context.